TootsyRolls/W25_Final/src/main/INSTRUCTIONS.md

 ### 9.2 Course Management System

-* Administrator Module: Manages administrative functions like creating student and instructor accounts, curriculum setup, employee management, etc.
+* cAdministrator Module: Manages administrative functions like creating student and instructor accounts, curriculum setup, employee management, etc.
 * Student Module: Students can log in to view coursework, submit assignments, and receive feedback.
-* Instructor Module: Instructors can log in to check assignments, communicate with students, and provide guidance.
+* Instructor Module: Instructors can log in to check assignments, communiate with students, and provide guidance.

 ### 9.3 Library Management System